Banana and cocoa pancakes (and how to make crepes with a dehydrator)

-- Peel the bananas, cut them thick and put them in the Magimix glass blender .
+- Peel the bananas, cut them thick and put them in the Magimix blender .

 - Add the tablespoons of cocoa powder.

-- Line the WMF Air Dryer trays with parchment paper, applying a generous tablespoon to each tray.
+- Prepare the trays of the WMF air dryer with baking paper, and apply a generous spoonful on each tray.
 With a spatula, spread the dough in a circular and thin shape, one millimeter thick.
-Fill all the trays, place them in the dehydrator and program 70 ºC for 2 hours, and later lower to 50 ºC for 5 hours.
+Fill all the trays, place them in the dehydrator and program 70 ºC for 2 hours, and then lower to 50 ºC for 5 hours.

-- Ideally, rotate the trays from time to time, to ensure that they dry at the same time (normally it would not be necessary, but when applying the baking paper it will be better to move them in case there is not a homogeneous distribution of air... although you will see that it will still all the pancakes are dehydrating and the house smells fabulous).
+- Ideally, turn the trays from time to time, to ensure that they dry evenly (normally it would not be necessary, but when applying the baking paper it will be better to move them in case there is not a homogeneous distribution of air... although you will see that it still all the crepes are dehydrating and the house smells fabulously good).

-- When serving, remove the crepes from the trays and serve on a plate with your favorite accompaniment.
+- When it's time to serve, remove the crepes from the trays and serve on a plate with your favorite side.

 - Leftover crepes can be stored in the fridge in an airtight container.

 If you don't have a food dehydrator yet, you'll find that it's a very simple device.
-You just have to control the temperature and time you want the hot air to circulate that will dry the food, and press the power button.
-Practice makes perfect, but remember that the dehydrator already comes with instructions and a guide of ideal times and temperatures to use it, but you will see that in very few uses you won't even need it).
+You only have to control the temperature and time that you want the hot air to circulate that will dry the food, and press the start button.
+Practice makes perfect, but remember that the dehydrator already comes with instructions and a guide for ideal times and temperatures to use it, but you will see that in very few uses you won't even need it).

-I hope you are encouraged to try making these crepes and explore the world of dehydrated pancakes.
-They are a resource of the healthiest, tasty, practical and infinite.
+I hope you will be encouraged to try making these crepes and explore the world of dehydrated pancakes.
+They are a most healthy, tasty, practical and infinite resource.